architext-game/architext/README.md

 As a creator, Architext allows you to take a physical place from your imagination to a reality where you can share it with anyone.
 It's also great to build puzzle/scape room games and to create a setting to run role playing games in.

 # How to play
 Architext has a tutorial that lets you learn the basics in 5 minutes.
-The in-game help hub will teach you everithing there is to know, if you want to.
+The in-game help hub will teach you everything there is to know, if you want to.

 The game is played over telnet.
 The official server is accesible at architext-game.com port 2112.